cliffordp/cliff-wp-plugin-boilerplate/README.md

         1. `$min_php`
         1. `$required_theme`
         1. `$required_plugins`
+1. Go through all your PHP and JSON files to make sure your plugin descriptions are set.
 1. Make sure everything in `package.json` is also appropriate to your project.
-1. Go through all your PHP and JSON files to make sure your plugin descriptions are set.
-1. Run Composer `install`
+1. Run `composer install`
+1. Run `npm update` (we purposefully don't commit package or composer lock files in the boilerplate, but you should in your repo)
-1. Run npm `install`
+1. Run `npm install`
+1. Run `npm run start` if actively developing in React or CSS (HMR), else `npm run build`
 1. Activate the plugin
-1. Check if everything's working as it should:
-    1. Plugin is able to be activated without any errors
+1. Check if everything's working as it should (that it can be activated and without any errors)
 1. If it works (as it should), ***delete THIS README.md FILE***

 ### Using Composer